 It does not guarantee you will not get shingles, but it will reduce your chances.

-If you do get shingles, the vaccine will likely make the symptoms milder and the illness shorter.
-You'll also be less likely to get shingles complications, such as postherpetic neuralgia.
+If you do get shingles, the vaccine is likely to make the symptoms milder and the illness shorter.
+You'll also be less likely to get shingles complications, such as post-herpetic neuralgia.

 Do I need the shingles vaccine if I've never had chickenpox?